dustbringer/dustbringer.github.io/src/markdown/notes/2023-10-30-haskell-to-categories.md

 ### Correspondence
-The `f` in Haskell is exactly the categorical functor on objects, while `fmap` is  the categorical functor on morphisms.
+With the above notation, `f` in Haskell is exactly the categorical functor on objects, while `fmap` is  the categorical functor on morphisms.
 This had to be split into two different things because of the overloading of the functor in mathematics.
 The functor laws between the two are basically identical, taking the type inference in the Haskell version in to account.

 ## Parametrised polymorphic functions and Natural transformations